 This bill amends the Manufactured Home Community Rights Act to enhance protections for residents of manufactured home communities in Pennsylvania.
-It introduces provisions that prohibit community owners from interfering with resident associations and mandates that group meetings be allowed on-site without restrictions.
+It introduces provisions that prohibit community owners from interfering with resident associations and mandates that they allow group meetings on-site without restrictions.
 Additionally, the bill establishes clearer guidelines for rent increases, stipulating that any increase must be communicated to residents at least 90 days in advance and cannot exceed the average Consumer Price Index for the Northeast Region, with specific limits set between 2% and 4%.
 It also allows for justified rent increases to cover extraordinary operating expenses, provided that residents are notified and given the opportunity to challenge such increases.

-Printer's No. 1379 (Apr 16, 2025): P.L.1176, No.261
+Statutes/Laws affected: Printer's No. 1379 (Apr 16, 2025): P.L.1176, No.261

 Printer's No. 1379: P.L.1176, No.261